By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 -

-allows a user to move internship application(s) from the main list to the archival list. -
+archiveallows a user to move internship application(s) from the main list to the archival list. -

-allows a user to move internship application(s) from the archival list to the main list.
+unarchiveallows a user to move internship application(s) from the archival list to the main list.

-The following activity diagram depicts the behaviour of an archive
+The following activity diagram depicts the behaviour of an archive command.

-You may use it as a reference for unarchive
+You may use it as a reference for unarchive as well.

 The activity diagrams for both are very similar.

-commands, we realised that users may sometimes want to cherry-pick multiple internship application(s) to execute on or mass-execute on certain types of internship application(s).
+archive CommandWhile implementing the archive and unarchive commands, we realised that users may sometimes want to cherry-pick multiple internship application(s) to execute on or mass-execute on certain types of internship application(s).

 For example, a user may want to archive all the internship application(s) that have the status of "rejected".

-can be seen as removal-based commands.
+Commands like archive, unarchive, and delete can be seen as removal-based commands.

 This is because the utility of such functions are very similar; in that they serve to modify the list by removing items.

-, to extend the functionality of removal-based commands like archive
+Therefore, we specifically created a new class, RemovalBasedCommand, to extend the functionality of removal-based commands like archive, unarchive, and delete.

 Through this new class, users will be able to execute the commands on multiple internship applications.